soupi/learn-haskell-blog-generator/src/11-next.md

 Also, the [GHC User Guide](http://downloads.haskell.org/~ghc/latest/docs/html/users_guide/index.html) is a fantastic resource with loads of articles and information about the language and GHC tooling around it.
-It is often the best place to learn about Haskell the language.
+It is often the best place to learn about the Haskell language.

-However, don't feel pressured to learn everything Haskell has to offer right away, mastering Haskell is a journey that can take a lot of time.
+However, don't feel pressured to learn everything Haskell has to offer right away.
+Mastering Haskell is a journey that can take a lot of time.
 Most of us are definitely not there yet, but we can still be very productive with Haskell, build real-world projects, and even discover new techniques and concepts ourselves.